-Tiki is like its own world, it is always reinventing the wheel."
+Tiki is like its own World, it is always reinventing the wheel.

-While Tiki is self-sufficient, it offers many interactions with the outside world (services, technologies, standards, code re-use, data exchange, etc).
-Also, Tiki eats its own dog food.
+While Tiki is self-sufficient, it offers many doc:interactions with the outside World (services, technologies, standards, code re-use, data exchange, etc).
+Also, Tiki Dogfood.

-Yes, but what about phpBB?"
+Yes, but what about phpBB?